Mike Florio

 Michael James Florio (born June 8, 1965) is an American sportswriter, author, radio host, and television commentator.
 He writes for Profootballtalk.com which he created and owns.
 He also hosts the daily NFL talk show PFT Live on Peacock with Chris Simms.

 Florio is a contributor to NBC's Sunday night NFL studio show Football Night in America and appears in the Sunday Night Football digital postgame show.
-The show covers the NFL's top stories of the day and other commentators appear, namely Jason Garrett, Tony Dungy, and Maria Taylor.
+The show covers the NFL's top stories of the day and other commentators appear, namely Jason Garrett, Devin McCourty, and Maria Taylor.
 Additionally he appears with Peter King during halftime of NBC's coverage of Notre Dame football to discuss timely NFL topics.
 He is the author of Playmakers: How the NFL Really Works (And Doesn't), a book released in March 2022.

 Early life

-Florio was born and raised in Wheeling, West Virginia.
+Florio was born in Bellaire, Ohio and raised in Wheeling, West Virginia.
 He attended Wheeling Central Catholic High School and graduated in 1983.

 He graduated from Carnegie Mellon University with a metallurgical engineering degree and one in "engineering and public policy" and from West Virginia University's law school in 1991.